idealo/image-super-resolution/README.md

 The goal of this project is to upscale and improve the quality of low resolution images.

-Includes the Keras implementations of:
+It includes the Keras implementations of:

-- the super-scaling Residual Dense Network described in [Residual Dense Network for Image Super-Resolution](https://arxiv.org/abs/1802.08797) (Zhang et al. 2018);
+- The super-scaling Residual Dense Network described in [Residual Dense Network for Image Super-Resolution](https://arxiv.org/abs/1802.08797) (Zhang et al. 2018)
-- the super-scaling Residual in Residual Dense Network described in [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219)(Wang et al. 2018)
+- The super-scaling Residual in Residual Dense Network described in [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219)(Wang et al. 2018)
-- a multi-output version of the Keras VGG19 network for deep features extraction used in the perceptual loss;
+- A multi-output version of the Keras VGG19 network for deep features extraction used in the perceptual loss
-- a custom discriminator network based on the one described in [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802) (SRGANS, Ledig et al. 2017)
+- A custom discriminator network based on the one described in [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802) (SRGANS, Ledig et al. 2017)

 Docker scripts are available to carry training and testing.
 Also, we provide scripts to facilitate training on the cloud with AWS and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) with only a few commands.